-Trump: Putin Again Denied Interfering In 2016 Election And 'I Really Believe' Him
+Trump: Putin Again Denied Interfering In Election And 'I Really Believe' He Means It

 "He said he absolutely did not meddle in our election, he did not do what they are saying he did," Trump added.

+Later on Sunday in Hanoi, and after receiving criticism for his remarks, Trump was asked for clarification on the topic.
+Trump responded that he agrees with U.S. intelligence agencies that Russia interfered in last year's election.

+"I believe that he feels that he and Russia did not meddle in the election," he told reporters.
+"As to whether I believe it or not, I'm with our agencies, especially as currently constituted with their leadership."

 Putin has repeatedly denied that the Russian government had any role in interfering in the 2016 presidential race.
 But the U.S. intelligence community has concluded that Russia did interfere, with an eye toward boosting Trump's political chances and damaging Hillary Clinton's.
+And CIA Director Mike Pompeo stands by the community's assessment, CNN reported.
+"The intelligence assessment with regard to Russian election meddling has not changed," the CIA said in a statement, according to CNN.

 The latest conversation about the issue between Trump and Putin comes at a delicate time for the White House.
 Nearly two weeks ago, Department of Justice special counsel Robert Mueller unsealed a plea deal with George Papadopoulos, a former foreign policy adviser for the Trump campaign.
 Those court documents revealed contacts between Papadopoulos and Russians, including efforts by Papadopoulos to arrange meetings between officials of the campaign and representatives of the Russian government.